axyiee/scala-for-kotlin-developers/README.md

 We could talk more about Scala's type systems, but I think that's enough for now.
 You can learn more about Scala's type systems in the [Scala 3 documentation](https://docs.scala-lang.org/scala3/reference/new-types/type-parameters.html).

+## Solid concepts

+A really good thing about Scala is that it has a lot of great concepts and philosophies that you couldn't find in the majority of other programming languages.
+You can also think of implicit conversions, extractor objects, contextual abstractions and its advanced type system as a few of the concepts that Scala has.

 ## That's it!